KoljaB/Linguflex/README.md

 ## Key Features

 - **Ultra-Low Latency:** Every aspect of Linguflex was fine-tuned to minimize response times, achieving unparalleled speed in both language model communication and text-to-speech (TTS) generation.
-- **Local Operation:** Full functionality is maintained locally, encompassing speech-to-text, TTS, and language model inference, ensuring privacy and reliability.
+- **High-Quality Audio:** Using voice clone technology and combining finetuned XTTS with finetuned RVC post-processing AI models, Linguflex offers a near-Elevenlabs quality in local TTS synthesis.
-- **High-Quality Audio:** Integrating advanced voice clone technology for real-time post-processing, Linguflex offers a near-Elevenlabs quality in local TTS synthesis.
+- **Local Operation:** Full functionality is maintained locally, with local speech-to-text, local TTS, and local language model inference, ensuring privacy and reliability.
 - **Enhanced Functionality:** Streamlined function selection allows Linguflex to quickly adapt and respond to a wide range of text-based commands and queries.
+We use keyword pre-parsing of user inputs to minimize the overload on the language model, making it easier to select the right functions and reducing confusion.
 - **Developer-Friendly:** Building new modules is more intuitive and efficient, thanks to the minimalistic and clear coding framework.

 ## [Modules](./docs/modules.md)